Cartoon Network Arabic: History

-All this led to a drastic decrease in views for the channel which ended up with the Channel becoming the Second Cartoon Network channel in the MENA region as Cartoon Network MENA was launched on July 2016 which airs in both English and Arabic and is up to date to the parent channel in regards of new series and episodes whilst if Cartoon Network Arabia were to even air those new series or episodes it would be 3-6 months later than its sister channel"s.

-The channel changed its aspect ratio from 4:3 to 16:9 on 5 October 2014; it also began using the Check it 3.0 branding on that day.

-Cartoon Network Arabic has changed its website.
-The new website was changed in May 2015.

-On 4 October 2017, the channel has fully rebranded to the Dimensional branding.

 In December 2015, Turner Broadcasting System entered an exclusivity deal with the Qatar-based beIN Media Group.
 This deal led to Cartoon Network Africa, Boomerang Africa, and TCM moving from OSN to the latter's beIN Network service, and also caused the HD feed on YahLive to shut down; the actual channel, however, is unaffected due to being a free-to-air channel on Nilesat and Arabsat/Badr.
 Cartoon Network Arabic was added to beIN as channel 138 as an HD channel, although the HD version was later replaced with the SD version on Arabsat/Badr.
 CNN International HD was removed from My-HD's channel list and moved to beIN as an encrypted HD channel along with the pay-only HLN, which is in letterboxed SD, but CNN continues to remain available as a free-to-air channel on Nilesat and Arabsat/Badr in SD.
 However, subscribers to Etisalat and du's IPTV services in the UAE were virtually unaffected at the time.
 However, due to their direct relations with Turner, UAE Telecoms, Etisalat and Du continue to offer these channels to IPTV subscribers.
-Additionally, inVision in Saudi Arabia, Ooredoo in Qatar and Cablevision in Lebanon offer Cartoon Network and Boomerang as well.

-On 17 March 2023, a Facebook user named (Chahine Arfaoui) posted a video of the channel getting hijacked and playing an unofficial animation of Roddy Ricch's Ballin.
-The video went viral on YouTube, before it was revealed to be a hoax.